SafeCare BC Logo

 Presented by

-Occupational Health & Safety Consultant, Mental Health Injury Prevention
+Occupational Health and Safety Consultant, Mental Health Injury Prevention

 Amenda has worked in the field of mental health for over 10 years, working for both government and private organizations.
 She joined WorkSafeBC in 2014 and since then, she has worn several hats including working as a Case Manager in Claims, Investigations Officer in Fatal and Series Injury Investigations, and currently as an Occupational Health and Safety Consultant for Mental Health Injury Prevention in Consultation and Education Services.